Fjords and channels of Chile: Indigenous peoples

-The earliest known inhabitants of the fjords and channels were, from north to south, the Chono, Alacalufe and Yaghan, all of whom shared a life style as canoe-faring hunter-gatherers.
+The earliest known inhabitants of the fjords and channels of Chile were, from north to south, the Chono, Alacalufe, and Yaghan, all of whom shared a life style as canoe-faring hunter-gatherers.
 They also shared physical traits such as being of low stature, long-headed (Dolichocephalic), and having a "low face".
 Despite similarities their languages were completely different.
 The Chono moved around in the area from Chiloé Archipelago to 50° S and the Alacalufe from 46° S to the Strait of Magellan.
 Thus both groups overlapped in Gulf of Penas, Guayaneco Archipelago and other islands.
 Yaghans inhabited a reduced area south of Tierra del Fuego.

 It is often assumed that Chonos were the people who left behind most of the abundant Pre-Historic shell middens (chonchales) of Chiloé Archipelago, yet this claim is unverified.
 Guaitecas Archipelago made up the southern limit of Pre-Hispanic agriculture as noted by the mention of the cultivation of potatoes by a Spanish expedition in 1557.

-Both Chonos and Alacalufes used Pilgerodendron uviferum as firewood as well as wood for rows, boats and houses.
+Both Chonos and Alacalufes used Pilgerodendron uviferum as firewood as well as wood for rows, boats, and houses.